On the Proper Heat and Humble Conduct Required in the Baking of Cakes -by King Alfred the Great (circa 892)

 Pimlico Wilde Press will be a bastion for two noble genres:

 2. Art Books: Lavish tomes that will make your coffee table look cleverer than you are.
-Think illuminated manuscripts for the Instagram age, featuring art so exquisitely reproduced that you’ll cry over the price before you even get to the introduction.
+Think illuminated manuscripts for the Instagram age, featuring art so exquisitely reproduced that you’ll forget the price before you even get to the introduction.

 What Makes Pimlico Wilde Press Different?